MiyamotoAkira/CommandLineGames/README.md

 All modifications my own.
 License to be determined.
 Therefore, for the time being, do not reuse.

-### Runnig the game
+### Running the game

 To run the game you will need either to use
 *ruby tictactoe.rb*
-or your can give execution permissions to tictactoe.rb with *chmod +x* so you can use it directly as ./tictactoe.rb
+or to give execution permissions to tictactoe.rb with *chmod +x* so you can use it directly as ./tictactoe.rb

 ### Tests